-Credit in the VCE or VCAL: recognition of up to four units at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to four VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.

 CPC20211 Certificate II in Construction Pathways: provides a pathway to the primary trades in the construction industry with the exception of plumbing.
 Trade outcomes are predominantly achieved through an Australian apprenticeship and this certificate allows for inclusion of skills suited for entry to off-site occupations, such as joinery and shopfitting, as well as carpentry, bricklaying and other occupations in general construction.
 This certificate is designed to introduce learners to the recognised trade callings in the construction industry and provide meaningful credit in a construction industry Australian apprenticeship.

-Credit in the VCE or VCAL: recognition of up to two units of credit at Units 1 and 2 level and a Units 3 and 4 sequence.
+Credit in the VCE or VCAL: recognition of up to two VCE VET units at Units 1 and 2 level and a VCE VET Units 3 and 4 sequence.